All Frequently Asked Questions

 The Flow Hive was trialled in Canada by John Gates in the fall of 2014, and no issues were found regarding the cold.
 Bees keep the hive warm because the brood nest needs to stay around 35 degrees Celsius or 96 degrees Fahrenheit.

 In cold climates it would be recommended to harvest early and often so the possibility of crystallisation is less likely.
 Also read our page on Wintering Your Flow Hive.

 Remember your bees will still require honey stores or feeding through the winter.
 Let us know how you go!

 If you want to discuss using the Flow Frames in freezing conditions or get more information from the community please visit our forum.

 26. Are the Flow Frames made from BPA free plastic?

 Our Flow Frames are manufactured from the very best food grade materials.

 The clear viewing ends of the frames, as well as the honey tube and caps, are made from a virgin food grade copolyester.
 The manufacturers have assured us that it's not only BPA-free, but it is not manufactured with bisphenol-S or any other bisphenol compounds.

-The manufacturers also say that third-party labs have tested this material and the results have demonstrated that it is free of estrogenic and androgenic activity.
+Third-party labs have tested this material and have found it to be free of estrogenic and androgenic activity.
 The centre frame parts are made from a virgin food grade polypropylene which is also free from any bisphenol compounds and is widely accepted as one of the safest plastics for food contact.
-It has also been used for many years in beehives for both brood and honey combs.

 25. Do you ship to my country?
 What are the shipping rates?